hartaap/traffic-simulator-c-/README.md

 - Jaakko Karhu
 - Jiri Simell

-# Repository organization
+# Files
-Your project implementation should follow the skelaton organization in this repository.
+1. The .json-files should be placed in the project's root folder (this folder) and some examples are found in this folder as well.
+2. All of the source code is found in the src folder.
+3. The used libraries can be found in the libs folder.
-See readme.md files in each folder.
+4. Test files can be found in the tests folder.
+5. The project plan can be found in the plan folder.
+6. The final project documentation can be found in the doc folder.

 # Instructions on how to use the program